geoffhouse/bunnyrescue/README.md

 -   You'll need a lot of small prizes!
 If you're a charity, have a word with local supermarkets to see if they'll donate, otherwise you'll need to buy some!
 -   Choose your prices carefully.
 Make sure it's not too cheap, but not so expensive that people expect a significant prize.
 We tend to charge a few pounds per child, with discounts for multiple children.
 -   We recommend cutting each QR code out separately and laminating it around the edge.
 Otherwise it leaks and is unreadable.
+-   You'll want a few admins to share the workload.
+They won't be able to find bunnies using their own account, but they can always set up a user account

 ## How it works